pulumi/docs/pulumi-hugo/themes/default/content/cloud-engineering-days/_index.md

             description: |
               • Building a Global Data Platform at Scale, Featuring Fauna, Inc.
               • Creating Business Logic Interfaces with Pulumi's Automation API, Altana
-              • Migrating from Terraform to Pulumi - How we did it, Panther
+              • Migrating from CloudFormation to Pulumi - How we did it, Panther
               • Enabling Kafka Adoption with Pulumi, Dutchie
             datetime: 10:20 - 11:20 AM PDT
           - title: Under the Hood of Pulumi